Mstone8370/UE-Material-for-ApexLegends-Asset/README.md

     A workaround was used to simulate the specular reflection color and made efforts to achieve a similar look.

+    To represent the specular reflection color, adding a Directional Light and using it as the sunlight is recommended.

 ## About this repository's UE project

 This project file includes my PostProcessVolume setup and the plugin code.